14islands/r3f-scroll-rig/README.md

   renderOrder = 1             // Three.js renderOrder for this Group
-  inViewportMargin = size.height/3  // margin for when it's considered out of screen and will stop animating visible = true              // Scene visibility debug = false               // Rendturquoise" /er debug plane and show 50% opacity of DOM element setInViewportProp = false   // Set `inViewport` prop on child node when entering viewport (may cause jank) positionFixed = false       // Make scene fixed in the viewport instead of moving with scrollbar.
+  inViewportMargin = size.height/3  // margin for when it's considered out of screen and will stop animating visible = true              // Scene visibility debug = false               // Render a debug plane and show 50% opacity of DOM element setInViewportProp = false   // Set `inViewport` prop on child node when entering viewport (may cause jank) positionFixed = false       // Make scene fixed in the viewport instead of moving with scrollbar.
 Usefull to s
 >